Text-Augmented Multimodal LLMs for Chemical Reaction Condition Recommendation: Related Work

 \section{Related Work}

-In chemical synthesis, reaction conditions are usually developed and optimized to maximize the yield of each target molecule or minimize the cost of the corresponding process~\cite{shields2021bayesian,taylor2023brief}.
-High-throughput reaction condition (RC) screening, as an important tool in synthesizing molecules, exerts an important influence on chemical synthesis.
-However, discovering suitable reaction conditions from the extensive matrix of substrates combined with the high-dimensional reaction conditions renders exhaustive experimental impractical.~\cite{angello2022closed}.
-For decades, chemists have focused on building reliable and convenient computer-aided synthesis planning (CASP) tools to facilitate chemical synthesis~\cite{corey1969computer, mikulak2020computational}.
-For instance, Coley et al. built a multiway classification model based on a two-step graph convolutional network (GCN) for the reaction prediction task~\cite{coley2017prediction, coley2019graph}.
-Due to the effectiveness of a simplified molecular-input line-entry system (SMILES)~\cite{weininger1989smiles}, as strings of a context-free, Nam et al. proposed the first sequence-to-sequence model for forward prediction using the SMILES representations of molecules~\cite{nam2016linking}.
-Inspired by attention-based transformer model~\cite{vaswani2017attention}, Schwaller et al. proposed molecular transformers~\cite{schwaller2019molecular, ding2024exploring}, which were applied in forward prediction and reaction condition recommendation (RCR) tasks~\cite{schwaller2019molecular, andronov2023reagent}.
+Since the emergence of DeepSeek~\cite{liu2024deepseek}, GPT-4 series~\cite{achiam2023gpt}, LLMs have become foundational models in addressing text-based challenges.
+The influence of these models is increasingly evident in the fields of chemistry~\cite{huang2024chemeval}, biology, and materials science, where they are being applied to complex molecular studies~\cite{fang2023mol}.
+In the field of chemistry, Livne et al. introduced a new foundation model, nach0, to solve various chemical and biological tasks, including biomedical question answering, molecular generation~\cite {livne2024nach0}.
+Zhao et al. propose ChemDFM-X, a large multimodal model that serves as a generalist model to understand five modalities in chemistry~\cite{zhao2024chemdfm, zhao2025developing}.
+Further, in the study of organic synthesis, reaction conditions are usually designed and optimized to maximize the yield of each target molecule or minimize the cost of the reaction process~\cite{shields2021bayesian,taylor2023brief}.
+High-throughput condition screening, as an important tool in synthesizing molecules, exerts an important influence on chemical synthesis.
+For decades, chemists have focused on building reliable and convenient computer-aided synthesis planning (CASP) tools to facilitate chemical synthesis~\cite{mikulak2020computational}.
+Coley et al. built a multiway classification model based on a two-step graph convolutional network (GCN) for the reaction prediction task~\cite{coley2017prediction, coley2019graph}.
+Nam et al. proposed the first sequence-to-sequence model for forward prediction using the SMILES representations of molecules~\cite{nam2016linking}.
+Inspired by the attention-based transformer model~\cite{vaswani2017attention}, Schwaller et al. proposed molecular transformers~\cite{schwaller2019molecular, ding2024exploring}, which were applied in forward prediction and reaction condition prediction tasks~\cite{schwaller2019molecular, andronov2023reagent}.
+Wang et al. reported the application of reinforcement learning models to identify generally applicable conditions~\cite{wang2024identifying}.